 The 120-hour (three-week) field-based Forestry Field Skills program (FoFS) trains individuals in three key forestry areas of demand and employment: Safety and the Environment, Silviculture, and Wildfire Management and Control.
-Course participants learn standards and procedures relating to field safety, wilderness safety, forestry, wildlife trees, surveying & mapping, Silviculture and stand tending, chainsaw and other power tool operation and maintenance, wildfire safety including S-100 Basic Fire Suppression and Safety, ICS 100 Incident Command, S-212 Communications, Helicopter Safety and S-212 Portable water pump operation and maintenance.
+Course participants learn standards and procedures relating to field safety, wilderness safety, forestry, wildlife trees, surveying & mapping, Silviculture and stand tending, chainsaw and other power tool operation and maintenance, wildfire safety including S-100/S-185 Basic Fire Suppression and Safety certification.

 Each NRTG course includes free, lifetime admission.
 Enrol once – come back anytime.

 NRTG is now offering a blended Forestry Field Skills Certificate training program.
 The classroom sessions are now offered and scheduled as a ‘live’ ONLINE Webinar with subsequent ‘face-to-face’ physical distancing field practicum sessions.
 For more information, please contact us!

 Also, please take every precaution when deciding to attend this training.
 Please do not attend this training course, if:

 - You have or had symptoms of COVID-19 in the past 14 days (cough, sneeze, sore throat, fever, difficulty breathing).

 - Have been exposed to someone with COVID-19.

 - Share a home with someone who has been exposed to COVID-19

 In addition to a ‘Forestry Field Skills’ certificate, course graduates will also receive individual certificates in:

 - S-212 Communications